International-Data-Spaces-Association/InformationModel/evaluation_external/README.md

 1. Consider you want to model a general **Resource** which can be later defined more specifically.

-2. The first step would be to consider the class definition and the properties which are already considered in the **IDS Information Model** (available in *../model/content/Resource.ttl*), here a snipped:
+2. The first step would be to consider the class definition and properties already defined in the **IDS Information Model** (available in *../model/content/Resource.ttl*).
+See also the following snippet:

 ```
 # Class Definition